SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 And then I wiped my face and went back to being Mike Burns.

----

 They were teaching me to be American.
 They were teaching me that Yavapai ways were savage and wrong.
 They were teaching me that the language I spoke as a child was inferior to English, that the god I had prayed to was false, that the land I loved belonged to someone else now.

 They were teaching me to forget.

 And I was learning.

 But I was also learning something they did not intend to teach me.
 I was learning to watch, to listen, to remember.
-I was learning to carry two selves inside one body—the self they could see, and the self I kept hidden.
+I was learning to carry two selves inside one body: the self they could see, and the self I kept hidden.
 I was learning that survival sometimes meant pretending to be what you were not.

-I was learning that you could lose everything—your name, your family, your language, your home—and still, somehow, survive.
+I was learning that you could lose everything: your name, your family, your language, your home, and still, somehow, survive.

 Whether that survival was worth the cost, I did not yet know.

----

-In early 1880, Lieutenant Bishop—now Captain Bishop—sat me down and told me I was going to school.
+In early 1880, Lieutenant Bishop, now Captain Bishop, sat me down and told me I was going to school.

 "Real school," he said.
 "Back East.
 A place called Carlisle, in Pennsylvania.
 They teach Indian children there.
 Make something of them."